-I became a doctor later in life.
-In my pre-physician past I worked in many jobs in many industries.
-In the securities industry I was a stockbroker, then an analyst.
-I had a small computer consulting and programming business, and have worked as a street outreach worker doing HIV prevention.
-I have also worked in social services as a service coordinator in a birth-to-three early intervention program, to give a few examples.
+In my pre-physician past I had several “careers”: In the investment industry, as a stockbroker, then an analyst.
+I had a small computer consulting and programming business, and worked as a street outreach worker doing HIV prevention.
+I also worked in an early intervention program for children aged birth to three, to assess and find services to address developmental delays.